-Trump holds 'MAGA' rally in North Carolina after feuds with House Dem 'squad,' Pelosi
+Trump, at fiery 'MAGA' rally, slams 'bullsh--' 'witch hunt,' cheers failed impeachment push

+"Could you imagine what it could have been if we didn't have the witch hunt," Trump said, lambasting Special Counsel Robert Mueller's over two-year investigation into Russian interference in the 2016 elections.

+"What happened to me with this witch hunt should never be allowed to happen to another president of the United States, never ever again."

-President Trump took the stage Wednesday night in Greenville, North Carolina, for a "Make America Great Again" campaign rally -- his first since a developing feud with progressive Democrats, and a string of comments they slammed as "racist."
+The rally was also Trump's first appearance since a developing feud with progressive Democrats, and a string of comments they slammed as "racist."

 "I just heard that the United States House of Representatives has overwhelmingly voted to kill the most ridiculous project I ever worked on" Trump said at the top of his rally referring to an impeachment resolution proposed by Rep. Al Green, D-Texas that was widely opposed by House Speaker Nancy Pelosi, D-Calif., and other top Democrats.